moleculerjs/moleculer-channels/README.md

 | AMQP | AMQP | AMQP adapter with RabbitMQ 3.8. |

 ### Latency test
-In this test, we send only one message.
-If the sent message processed, we will send the next one.
+In this test, we send one message at a time.
+After processing the current message, another one is sent.
 This test measures the latency of processing a message.
 The `maxInFlight` is `1`.

 | Adapter | Time | msg/sec |
 | -------------- | ----:| -------:|